gitkraken/gk-cli/docs/gk_mcp_uninstall.md

 ```
       --file-path string   Fully qualified path to the file the mcp server configuration will be written
-  -h, --help               help for install
+  -h, --help               help for uninstall
 ```

 ### SEE ALSO